debops/debops/docs/ansible/roles/debops.yadm/defaults-detailed.rst

   ``id``
     The GPG key fingerprint.

+  ``data``
+    Optional.
+The GPG key data, usually stored in a file and retrieved via a lookup Ansible plugin.

+  ``keyserver``
+    Optional.
+The URI of the OpenPGP keyserver which should be used to retrieve the GPG key.

   ``state``
     Optional, either ``present`` (import the GPG key) or ``absent`` (remove the GPG key from the keyring).